hashicorp/setup-signore/README.md

 ### FAQ

+- What Github token do we need?
+  - We need to download a signore release from Github, and because the repository is private we need a token that allows access.
 - What checksum are we verifying?
   - After downloading the os/arch specific `tar` or `zip` archive that contains the signore binary, we compare its SHA256 hash against the user supplied `archive_checksum`
 - How do I get a Github token with access to the signore repo?